invopop/ctxi18n/README.md

 ctx = ctxi18n.WithLocale(ctx, "en")
 ```

-Locale selection is performed according to [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html) and the `Accept-Language` header, so you can pass in code string and an attempt will be made to find the best match.
+Locale selection is performed according to [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html) and the `Accept-Language` header, so you can pass in a code string and an attempt will be made to find the best match:

-In this example, the first locale to matched will be `en-US`, followed by just `en`, then `es`:

 ```go
 ctx = ctxi18n.WithLocale(ctx, "en-US,en;q=0.9,es;q=0.8")
 ```

+In this example, the first locale to matched will be `en-US`, followed by just `en`, then `es`:

 Getting translations is straightforward, you have two options:

-1.  call methods define in the package with the context, or,
+1.  call methods defined in the package with the context, or,
 2.  extract the locale from the context and use.

 To translate without extracting the locale, you'll need to load the `i18n` helper package: